Tips to Find Defects in Any Application While Testing

 Or have you been told that there is very little skill involved with testing?

-If you find yourself nodding for any of the above questions, brace you!
-Because here’s an advice from a person passionate about testing and intending to remain in the same field for a very long time!
+If you find yourself nodding to any of the above questions, brace yourself!
+Because here’s some advice from a person passionate about testing and intending to remain in the same field for a very long time!

 I have also tried to express a few suggestions/ tricks to be able to dab on the software’s weakness and expose defects.